Vintage Detail

 Confirmations0

-Manufacturer Notes
+Archive Notes

 Made by Bach Corporation, New York, before the Selmer acquisition in 1961.
 The New York-era 12C has a smaller bore than the later Mt.
 Vernon versions.
 Widely used on small bore tenor trombone and alto trombone.
+Use these measurements as a comparison starting point: fit and response still depend on the player, dental structure, instrument receiver, and each manufacturer's measuring method.

 Community Verification